-It was made of card, and it folded up neatly into its own carrying case, handle included.
-One could put together the furniture that came standard with the home, and set it up in different ways.
+It was made of cardboard, and it folded up neatly into its own carrying case, handle included.
+One could put together the furniture that came standard with the home and set it up in different ways.

 Barbie's New Dream House

-But always in search of the bigger, better deal, Barbie traded up in the early 60's.
+Always in search of the bigger, better deal, Barbie traded up in the early '60s.

 Made of chipboard, this dream home could close up into a conveniently handled play set, in case young girls felt the need to bring everything to a friend's house or Grandma's.

-The furniture styles may not match each other, and the colors are awfully bright, buy hey!
-It was the Sixties after all, and Barbie was right there in the swing of it.
+The furniture styles may not match each other, and the colors are awfully bright, but hey, It was the Sixties after all, and Barbie was right there in the swing of it.

 By 1966, Mattel had switched to vinyl material for the houses as it was more durable than heavy card and could be cleaned.
 The Family House had molded plastic furniture, a real mirror, and lots more.
 It could also fold out for play and be re-bundled for travel.